Switching Equity Release Plans in 2022

 - Enquire if your current plan gives you the option to switch.

-- Learn if your current plan has early repayment charges.
+- Find out if your current plan has early repayment charges.

-- Consult with a few lenders to find new plan options.
+- Consult a few lenders to find new plan options.

 - Discover if making the switch is financially viable or not.

-- Go through the process of the paperwork, an updated valuation, and anything further required.
+- Go through the paperwork process to get an updated valuation and proceed accordingly.

 - Switch to your new plan and continue to enjoy your life!